ReScience/ReScience-submission/article/Larisch-2018.md

 spike patterns.
 The firing rate of each Poisson neuron is increased from 2Hz to 20Hz, influencing the firing rate of the 10 corresponding neurons in the network.

+The reimplementation of the model is mainly based on the Matlab source code from modelDB.
+Besides of experiments in the original publication, we reimplemented the experiment for the emergent of stable weights out of the Matlab source code.
-Because the reimplementation of the model is mainly based on the Matlab source code from modelDB, the emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic neuron (**contrary to what in the original paper?**).
+The emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic neuron.
 For every trial ($125$ms) ten Gaussian patterns are created to determine the activity of the 500 input neurons.

 As in the Matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are